InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/alchemy.md

 proceed to the mindfulness meditation.
 Focus on your breathing during this stage.

+There are two variants of this meditation:
+- Sitting Meditation (zazen)
+- Walking Meditation (kinhin)

 ## Lesser Attainments
 Having even the first trivial attainment, a person should have no difficulty getting to some point